Real $K$-Theory for $C^*$-Algebras: Just the Facts: Abstract

 \section{Abstract}

-This paper is intended to present the basic properties of $KO$-theory for real $C^*$-algebras and to explain its relationship with complex $K$-theory and with $KR$- theory.
-Whenever possible we will rely upon proofs in printed literature, particularly the work of Karoubi \cite{K}, Wood \cite{Wood}, Schr\"oder \cite{Schr}, and more recent work of Boersema \cite{Boersema} and J. M. Rosenberg \cite{R}.
+This {{\BS}} is intended to present the basic properties of $KO$-theory for real $C^*$-algebras and to explain its relationship with complex $K$-theory and with $KR$- theory.
+Whenever possible we will rely upon proofs in printed literature, particularly the work of Karoubi \cite{K}, Wood \cite{Wood}, Schr\"oder \cite{Schr}, and more recent work of Boersema \cite{BoersemaKT} and J. M. Rosenberg \cite{R}.
 In addition, we shall explain how $KO$-theory is related to the Ten-Fold Way in physics and point out how some deeper features of $KO$-theory for operator algebras may provide powerful new tools there.
 Commutative real $C^*$-algebras {\emph{not}} of the form $\real (X)$ will play a special role.
-We also will identify Atiyah's $KR^0(X, \tau ))$ in terms of $KO_0$ of an associated real $C^*$-algebra.

 Unfortunately, there is no single reference for $KO$-theory for operator algebras that begins to compare with Blackadar's wonderful exposition of complex $K$-theory \cite{Blackadar}.
-This paper is intended to provide a platform upon which mathematicians and mathematical physicists can rely in order to use these new tools in their research.
+This {\BS} is intended to provide a platform upon which mathematicians and mathematical physicists can rely in order to use these new tools in their research.
+As we are writing for a diverse audience of functional analysts, topologists, and physicists, we often present material well-known to one group of people and unfamiliar to another.

-\section{Introduction}
+Part I is a general introduction to real $C^*$-algebras, presenting basic examples and constructions, homotopy properties, and developing the general structure of the category of real $C^*$-algebras.
+After describing general homology theories, we define $KO_*$, display its basic properties and lead up to Bott Periodicity.

+Part II consists of a deeper look at some of the more advanced tools of $KO$-theory.
+We discuss various relationships between $KO$ and $K$-theory, display some concrete calculations of various $KO$-groups, introduce $KO$-theory with coefficients, and demonstrate how elements of each $KO$-group may be represented in terms of unitaries.

+Part III is devoted to $KO^*$ for topological spaces.
+For this we review basic topological constructions, fibrations, fibre bundles, and vector bundles.
+We define $KO^*(X)$ and present a novel proof of Swan's theorem relating $KO^*(X)$ to $KO_*(C\pr (X))$ for compact spaces.

+Part IV introduces Clifford algebras and their relationship with Bott Periodicity and moves on to symmetric spaces and quantum symmetry.
+There is a section entitled ``Topology and Physics" written by our colleague Nadav Orion, which aims to make the path to physics clearer.
+We summarize this path via the Homotopy Road Map.

+\section{\bf{Introduction}}